1999 Indiana Hoosiers men's soccer team: Regular season

 The early struggles continued into the early stages of the season, as the Hoosiers' quest to defending the crown that they'd won in 1998 began slowly.
 Aleksey Korol's goal lifted Indiana to a 1–0 season-opening win over fellow 1998 College Cup participant, Maryland, in front of 4,726 fans at Bill Armstrong Stadium.
 Indiana then dropped a 0-1 decision to St. Louis at home and fell to Yale on the road, 1–2.

 The 1–2 record to start the season was a disappointment, but the Hoosiers responded and wouldn't lose again until the final regular season game of the year, stringing together 13 straight wins.
 The streak began with wins over Brown, Fresno State, TCU, Louisville and Michigan State.

 Penn State then visited Bloomington as the #1 ranked team in the nation.
-And in a highly exciting match, the Hoosiers prevailed 4–2.
-Pat Noonan, Fundenberger, Korol and Lavrinenko each found the net in the match, and the matchup proved to be the first of three huge meetings between the squads in 1999.
+And in a match, the Hoosiers prevailed 4–2.
+Pat Noonan, Fundenberger, Korol and Lavrinenko each found the net in the match, and the matchup proved to be the first of three meetings between the squads in 1999.
 The win ran the Hoosiers record to 7–2–0.

 Indiana's next 4 games against Butler, Evansville, Wisconsin and Northwestern were all shutout wins for the Hoosiers.
 IU then topped Kentucky and beat Ohio State to clinch the Regular Season Big Ten Championship with a 5–0 conference record.
 Indiana defeated Florida International for the Hoosiers' 13th straight win, and then dropped the final game of the regular season to James Madison.
 IU closed the regular season with a record of 14–3–0.